 The professor emphasized the need to create more BEVs and continue their innovations.
 "But that argument is logically not the same as saying that all we need are BEVs," he said.
 There are still uncertainties and R&D is needed.
 Not to mention, he continued social, political, and market conditions that will affect the distribution of BEVs.

 Fujimoto concluded, "The carbon neutrality the world is aspiring toward isn't likely attainable for decades to come."
-Comparing it to a long marathon race, he indicated that we could expect a long wait for electric vehicles to make their environmental mark.
+Comparing it to a long marathon race, he indicated that we could expect a long wait for electric ones to make their environmental mark.

 Will EV Makers Answer the Challenge?